victor-lino/active-directory-hybrid-lab/README.md

 Successful authentication in cloud services
 GPO application on the client machine
-File access restrictions based on group permissions Challenges & Troubleshooting
+File access restrictions based on group permissions Login on the client VM using the Azure email (UPN) with the on-prem AD password, confirming that the hybrid identity integration was fully functional
+Challenges & Troubleshooting

 During the project, I faced and solved several real-world issues, such as: